 Approximately 400 graduate and undergraduate families reside in MIT Family Housing.
-Family Housing is provided in Eastgate, a high-rise apartment building, and Westgate, which consists of a high-rise building and several garden-style buildings.
+Family Housing is provided in the Eastgate Apartments, a high-rise apartment building, and the Westgate Apartments, which consist of a high-rise building and several garden-style buildings.
 Both communities have an active student government that plans and facilitates social and cultural events for the entire family.
 Apartments range from efficiencies to 2-bedroom apartments and are all unfurnished.

 Residence in student family housing is limited to regular undergraduate and graduate students who are registered and attending MIT and whose families reside together on a full-time basis, and to single parents with at least one child in residence.
 Except during the summer, students must be registered each term in order to reside in on-campus student housing.
 New graduate student assignments are either for one and a half or two years depending on the start date of the student's program, with a new license agreement signed each year.
 Married undergraduates or undergraduates with children may live in Family Housing during their eight semesters of guaranteed housing.
 Returning students who receive housing through the Continuing Allocation Process may remain in housing continuously until they graduate, as long as they are registered each term.
 They will also sign a new license agreement each year.